Franco De Angelis

 The second direction has involved pursuing cross-cultural and comparative perspectives to the study of Greek antiquity.
 The underlying premise here is that one cannot re-evaluate a particular region of the ancient world without re-evaluating the larger whole to which this part of the “puzzle” belongs.
 To this end, two projects have recently engaged my energies.
 One concerns an international conference that I organized called “Regionalism and Globalism in Antiquity” held in Vancouver in March 2007.
 Professor Lord Colin Renfrew of Cambridge University delivered the keynote lecture, and fifty-six speakers from all over the world were chosen on a blind peer-review system.
 I have edited and contributed an introductory essay to the volume of 14 peer-reviewed essays recently published with Peeters Publishers in Leuven entitled Regionalism and Globalism in Antiquity: Exploring their Limits.
 The other project is another book tentatively entitled A Companion to Greeks Across the Ancient World that I am editing and contributing to for the series Blackwell Companions to the Ancient World published by Wiley-Blackwell in Malden, MA.
 This book is already under contract and will consist of twenty-five chapters that will take stock of the unprecedented growth and development of knowledge and approaches over the past two or so decades.
 This field is in dire need of an up-to-date account of the ancient Greeks outside their homelands from the Early Iron Age to the Hellenistic world forged out of Alexander the Great’s conquests.
 Overall the aim is to write long-duration cultural histories that bring out the regional profiles of these numerous ancient Greeks and that seek to change our narratives of the ancient Greeks, whose traditional focus has largely been on “Greece” itself.

 The third direction in my research is now attempting to bring together the latter two directions into a single whole.
 The basic premise here is to re-evaluate the conjunction of regional trajectories, especially those of the Eastern and Western Mediterranean from the Early Iron Age to the development of Roman control over the entire Mediterranean basin.
 One question in particular is guiding this research: Who were the main shakers and movers in the cultural development of pre-Roman Italy?
 For over a century modern scholars have envisaged one answer.
 Immigrants from the East, especially Greeks, and to a lesser degree Phoenicians, were the dominant drivers in this development, bringing cities, metal-working technology, and in general higher culture to passive and inferior native Italian populations in the eighth century BC.
 But since the 1990s this picture has been dramatically challenged, particularly through the growth and interpretation of prehistoric archaeological data in Etruria and Sardinia.
 This evidence demonstrates that these two regions were already highly developed as prehistoric powerhouses, not dependent on immigrant stimuli for their initial rise to power.
 They acted, therefore, as magnets that attracted Greeks and Phoenicians to their regions.
-The aim of this project is to produce a book which will rethink the part played by the “Greek Miracle” in the cultural development of pre-Roman Italy and to suggest some new solutions to this old problem.
-The working title of this project is “Hellenizing Pre-Roman Italy: Facts and Fictions” for which a book contract is in preparation.
+The aim of this project is to produce a book which will rethink the part played by the “Greek Miracle” in the cultural development of pre-Roman Western Mediterranean and to suggest some new solutions to this old problem.
+The working title of this project is “From Backwardness to Leapfrogging?
+Rethinking Cultural Transfers in the Pre-Roman Western Mediterranean” for which a book contract is in preparation.

 As part of my research, I have always travelled extensively to visit ancient sites and museums and have also taken part in excavations and field surveys in Greece, Italy, and Britain.
 The underlying philosophy is that to be a good historian one must get out of one’s arm-chair and obtain as much hands-on experience as possible to write about the past.
 Most recently, my students and I worked alongside Stanford University on the acropolis of Monte Polizzo (2001, 2002, and 2004) in Western Sicily.